S1nd5/personproject_api/README.md

 4. /member endpoint
   * GET,POST,PUT,DELETE
   * Authorization is reguired with Authorization Header (Base64 encoded string with the contents of username:password)

+#### Test User
+There should be already one user to test with.
+Username is: Testi and Password: 12345.

+> Base64 Encoded string for Authorization should be: VGVzdGk6MTIzNDU=

+> Use Authorization header: Basic VGVzdGk6MTIzNDU= in your requests to access restricted parts of the API.

 Check the API Documentation from the Swagger file, due to rush i haven't published it.